Bernadette Castro

-Bernadette Castro (born July 10, 1944 in Manhattan) is an American businesswoman and former New York politician who served in the Cabinet of former New York Governor George Pataki.
+Bernadette Castro (born July 10, 1944) is an American businesswoman and former New York politician who served in the Cabinet of former New York Governor George Pataki.
 She is a partner with her family in Castro Properties.

 In the early 1960s, she pursued a singing career with mild success.
-Castro recorded several singles, the 1964 "His Lips Get in the Way" among others.
+Castro recorded several singles, with her 1964 single "His Lips Get in the Way" earning a spot on the Billboard 100 chart.

-After earning her master's degree at the University of Florida, Bernadette worked in the advertising and promotions department of Castro Convertibles.
-While raising her four children, Bernadette worked in the business on a limited basis and later moved into her role as the company CEO when they were grown.
-In 2009 Bernadette bought back the Castro Convertibles furniture business with her family.
+After earning her master's degree at the University of Florida, she became the Head of School for Golden Hills Academy in Ocala Florida.
+Earlier, upon receiving her undergraduate degree, Bernadette worked in the advertising and promotions department of Castro Convertibles on a limited basis, and later moved into her role as the company's CEO.
+In 1993, Bernadette sold Castro Convertibles to Krause Furniture.
+However, after her 12-year tenure in the Pataki administration in 2009, Bernadette bought back the Castro Convertibles furniture business with her family.

 Early life and education

 Bernadette became involved with the Castro Convertibles business at a very early age.
 As a 4-year-old child, Castro starred in the brand's iconic television commercials that ran over 40,000 times, earning her the distinction of being the most televised child in America.
 With these commercials, and subsequent parodies of the commercials on shows such as The Tonight Show Starring Johnny Carson, The Jackie Gleason Show, and Milton Berle's Texaco Star Theatre, Bernadette catapulted her father Bernard's innovative convertible couch to national fame by illustrating how the convertibles were "So easy to open, even a child can do it!"
-At the age of twelve, Bernadette starred in the first live, color television commercial.
+At the age of twelve, Bernadette starred in the first live color television commercial.